 Where to stay

-When it comes to deciding where to stay in Milwaukee, you’ll find a great slate of accommodation options Downtown, ranging from the elegant and traditional to cutting-edge trendy.
+When it comes to deciding where to stay in Milwaukee, you’ll find a great slate of accommodation options in the city center, ranging from the elegant and traditional to cutting-edge trendy.

 Just a few blocks from picturesque Milwaukee Bay in the Historic Third Ward, The Plaza Hotel is housed in a charming Art Deco building mere minutes from the Milwaukee Art Museum and the Milwaukee Public Market.
 Stretch out in spacious rooms featuring a kitchen, free Wi-Fi, and a flat-screen TV.